 Vinyl chloride is a synthetic material which is the main ingredient in PVC.
 It’s a very harmful chemical that affects both humans and mammals, In fact, it is listed as a Hazardous Air Pollutant by the Environmental Protection Agency (EPA).

 PVC is lightweight, low cost, and low maintenance plus it gives yoga mats a great grip.
-With the growing population of yogis worldwide, the demand for cheaper and better yoga mats increase.
-Using PVC as the main material for yoga mats allows companies to achieve this goal, raking in millions of dollars yearly.
+With the growing population of yogis worldwide, the demand for cheaper and better yoga mats have increased.

 Versatility is another reason this is a popular choice of material.
 Molding it to any size, shape, and thickness gives consumers a lot of variety.
 Blending it with other materials allows producers to play with its sponginess and stickiness, too.

-Since PVC yoga mats are made of plastic, its life can last for decades.
-It is highly resistant to wear and tear and its smooth texture and good grip gives better performance and alignment to practitioners when changing and holding positions.
+Since PVC yoga mats are made of plastic, it is highly resistant to wear and tear and its smooth texture and good grip gives better performance and alignment to practitioners when changing and holding positions.

 PVC yoga mats are easy to clean and it only needs soap and water before a quick rinse.
 This is perhaps the reason most yoga studios prefer them over more textured yoga mats that may need extra care and attention when cleaned.

-It cannot be denied that PVC has advanced man to greater heights for its efficiency and quality.
+It cannot be denied that PVC has been convenient for efficiency, cost and quantity.
 The caveat is that there is no safe way to manufacture products made from this material.
-Chlorine gas, mercury, and vinyl chloride are toxic chemicals used in making yoga mats which are released in the air during manufacturing.

 WHO’s International Agency for Research on Cancer (IARC) also classified dioxin as a “known human carcinogen” when we get exposed in certain amounts.

-Women who are trying to get pregnant, or who already are, should know that Phthalates in PVC has been linked to many reproductive issues like reduced fertility, preterm birth and low birth weight in babies, uterine damage in women.
-In men, there is also a chance of getting prostate damage when exposed.
+Women who are trying to get pregnant, or who already are, should know that Phthalates in PVC has been linked to numerous health issues as well as having long lasting negative effects on the child.

 There’s plenty of better alternatives in the market that will not pose any of the health and environmental risks as PVC yoga mats would.
 Economical as they may seem, PVC will come to bite us back in the long run.